korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_03_OOP1/README.md

 which will automatically call the printHello static method, because it's being invoked from a static method itself.
 So static methods don't require an instance to be created.
-We can just type the class name, and use the dot notation, with the method name to access them.
+We can just type the class name and use the dot notation with the method name to access them.

 ### Instance Methods